 Step 2

-We arrange a free consultation with you to discuss the case
+We will arrange a free consultation with you to discuss your claim.

 Step 3

-If accepted we will action your case on a no win no fee basis.
+If you have a valid claim, we will accept your case on a No Win No Fee basis.

 In accordance with the new General Data Protection Regulation (GDPR) and Data Protection Act 2018, companies who control your data have a duty to you to secure and retain data lawfully with regards to risk.
 A breach of data protection can occur when an organisation: